Manual for SE+BSF4DM -- A micrOMEGAs package for Sommerfeld Effect and Bound State Formation in colored Dark Sectors: Acknowledgements

 \section{Acknowledgements}

-We thank Alexander Pukhov for his support during the implementation in micrOMEGAs, and Pablo Olgoso for feedback on the draft. \\ M.~N thanks Merlin Reichard and Julian Mayer-Steudte for useful input on the code and Stefan Lederer for fruitful discussions.
-M.~B. and E.~C. acknowledge support from the Emmy Noether Grant No. HA 8555/1-1 funded by the Deutsche Forschungsgesellschaft (DFG).
-E.~C. and M.~N. acknowledge support from the DFG Collaborative Research Centre “Neutrinos, Dark Matter and Messengers” (SFB 1258).
-M.~B., E.~C. acknowledge support by the Cluster of Excellence "Precision Physics, Fundamental Interactions, and Structure of Matter" ($\text{PRISMA}^+$ EXC 2118/1) funded by the DFG within the German Excellence Strategy (project No. 390831469).
+We thank Alexander Pukhov for his support during the implementation in \texttt{micrOMEGAs}, and Pablo Olgoso for feedback on the draft.
+M.~N thanks Merlin Reichard and Julian Mayer-Steudte for useful input on the code and Stefan Lederer for fruitful discussions.
+M.~B., E.~C. and J.~H. knowledge support from the Emmy Noether grant “Baryogenesis, Dark Matter and Neutrinos: Comprehensive analyses and accurate methods in particle cosmology” (HA 8555/1-1, Project No. 400234416) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
+M.~N. acknowledges support from the DFG Collaborative Research Centre “Neutrinos, Dark Matter and Messengers” (SFB 1258).
+M.~B., E.~C. and J.~H. acknowledge support by the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” ($\text{PRISMA}^+$ EXC 2118/1) funded by the DFG within the German Excellence Strategy (project No. 390831469).
 This work was supported by Istituto Nazionale di Fisica Nucleare (INFN) through the Theoretical Astroparticle Physics (TAsP) project, and in part by the Italian MUR Departments of Excellence grant 2023-2027 “Quantum Frontiers”.
 The work of M.B. was supported in part by the Italian Ministry of University and Research (MUR) through the PRIN 2022 project n.
 20228WHTYC (CUP:I53C24002320006 and C53C24000760006).